Last Updated on November 17, 2022 by lindseymahoney

 Each piece that I hung has a backstory and inspired me in some way when I decided to buy it.
 As a room that doubles as my office, it really is perfect that I surrounded myself with art that inspires me and that I find beauty in.

-In this wider shot, you can make out the acrylic sofa table in front of the bay window.
+In this wider shot, you can make out the acrylic sofa table in front of the bay window overlooking the garden.
 This is one of my favorite purchases in this room and is worth the splurge.
 The table is really sturdy, adds a modern touch to the space, and doesn’t block the window view.
 The curtains are from Ikea.

 Again, I repurposed an old bookshelf that we have owned for years and painted it the same color as the wall.
 The bookshelf was originally dark brown and because it sits directly across from the wood desk, that side of the room felt heavy visually.

 - How to Paint A Bed Frame | Easy DIY Tutorial

 - Old Sheet Music Cabinet Makeover | DIY

 - The Easy Way to Paint Kitchen Cabinets (no sanding!)

 With both of the nightstands and the dresser already white, I was concerned that another white, painted piece of furniture would start to give off farmhouse vibes.
 Painting the bookshelf the same color as the wall gives it a subtle, modern look.

 I fell in love with this vintage Century desk at our local consignment shop as soon as I saw it!
 It is in great condition with its dovetail drawers and beautiful bamboo-style details.